WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/project.md

 When a team member pulls into the main branch, they will also pull main into the sensor’s test branch.
 This branch will then be pulled into the sensor.
 There, they will preform the required integration testing.
 They will document the tests done and results of the test in a test report.
 If there are issues, they will try to resolve them.
 The code and results will then be pushed back into the test branch which will merged back to main.
 This will ensure that code within main remains functional on the sensor.

 # VII.
 Alpha Prototype

 ## 1. Introduction

+This section covers the plan for the client demo of the project and the results of that demo.
+The main plan was to show them the different subsystems on the sensor, how they work indivisually, and how they work together.
+Also, to do some acceptance testing with them.
+Overall, the demo went very well and they seemed happy with our progress so far.

 ## 2. Alpha Prototype Description